 When reading I Corinthians 14:15 in context, you will discover that Paul is specifically referring to…dare I say it?
 I'm tempted to just call it the "t-word," but that doesn't seem right considering the New Testament refers to it on numerous occasions.
 Speaking in tongues has taken a bad rap in Christendom.
 And for good reason.
 Despite the fact that I was raised in a charismatic church, even I have held reservations about this technique, mostly because it has caused so much division in the body of Christ.

 However, just because something causes controversy doesn’t make it wrong.
 In fact Christianity itself is quite controversial these days.
 The only theological argument I’ve ever heard against praying in tongues is a single scripture.
 And I would argue that a single scripture not taken in light of the entire word of God, at the very least, begs for reconsideration.
 Many churches avoid tongues not for theological reasons but because it is hard to control and has been abused.
-But that does mean it cannot be done decently and in order.
+But it can be done decently and in order.
 Or even just privately at home.
 And who’s to say God would not like us to give up our control from time to time and give him the reigns.

 As I’ve been doing this series on prayer, I’ve felt God prompting me to reexamine speaking in tongues.
 And it occurred to me that speaking in tongues serves the same purpose as many other prayer techniques.
 It eases our mind, it allows us to pray God’s words and not our own, and it is a way for the Holy Spirit to speak through us and to us.
 Paul prayed in tongues more than anyone around him, and maybe there is something to be learned from that.